home-assistant/home-assistant.io/source/_components/withings.markdown

 ### Step 3 - Authorize Home Assistant

 - Confirm your YAML configuration is valid by using the `Check Config` tool.
-- Restart home assistant.
+- Restart Home Assistant.
-- Goto the integrations page.
+- Go to the integrations page.
 - Add a Withings integration.
 - Select the profile you intend to pull data.
 This will take you to the Withings site.
 - On the Withings site, choose the profile you selected in the previous step (if prompted).
   - Note: It's important you select the same profile from the previous step.
-Choosing a different one will result in Home assistant displaying data for profile 2, but it will be labeled as profile 1.
+Choosing a different one will result in Home Assistant displaying data for profile 2, but it will be labeled as profile 1.
 - Authorize the application.
-Your browser will redirect you to your home assistant URL.
+Your browser will redirect you to your Home Assistant URL.
   - Note: If you get a browser error saying the site is inaccessible, you can modify the `http://domain` portion of the URL to something you know is accessible, locally or publically.
-For example `http://localhost:8123`.
+For example, `http://localhost:8123`.
-  This occurs when the base URL provided by home assistant to Withings is not accessible to the outside world.
+  This occurs when the base URL provided by Home Assistant to Withings is not accessible to the outside world.
   Changing the domain will not affect how data is synchronized.
 - Data will synchronize immediately and update every 5 minutes.